wrmay/Hazelcast-certification/README.md

 The following changes were made for this round:

 - The EC2 instance type was changed to r5.2x large allowing double the amount of data to be processed for a given number of cores.
-- The code was changed to implemet a strict 90 day history limit.
+- The code was changed to implement a strict 90 day history limit.
 - As part of the above effort the LinkedList containing transaction history was replaced with a custom data structure that was better for the task.
 The [TransactionHistoryContainer](hazelcast-certification/src/main/java/com/hazelcast/certification/util/TransactionHistoryContainer.java) is based on a singly linked list, which makes it more compact and more efficient for this application.
 - A scheduled job was added to periodically purge day older than 90 days.
 - Some JVM tuning was applied.